particle-iot/docs/src/content/faq/wholesale/placing-orders.md

 # {{title}}

-## Wholesale store prerequisites
+## Wholesale Store Prerequisites

 You will need several things to start placing orders on the Wholesale store:
-- Particle Account - You should have a valid Particle account to be able to log in to the Wholesale store.
+- Particle Account - You need a valid Particle account to be able to log in to the Wholesale store.
-- Approval for your Wholesale store application - See (Setting up a Wholesale Store)[TO DO] to get set up.
-If you have received a Welcome email from us, you have been approved.
+- Wholesale Account approval - Your account needs to be associated with a type of wholesale customer.
+See (Wholesale Account Creation)[TO DO] to get set up.
+If you have already received a Welcome email from us, you have a Wholesale account already.
-- Tax ID’s/VAT - If you have not provided us with your Tax ID or VAT numbers please do so by emailing orders@particle.io with the Subject Line : Tax ID/VAT
-- Shipping Account Number - If you have your own shipping account number and would like to use it, please email orders@particle.io with the Subject Line : Shipping Account Number.

-Now go to the [Wholesale store login page](https://login.particle.io/wholesale) to get started!
+Go to the [Wholesale store login page](https://login.particle.io/wholesale) to get started!

 ## Changing Business Information